How to Grow Summer Squash

 How to Grow Summer Squash in the Garden

 Summer squash grow well when planted in the ground, either in a garden or a raised bed.
-The trick is to keep them far away from other plants – 3 feet at the very least!
+The trick is to keep them far away from other plants – give them 3 feet of space at the very least!
+You can start zucchini, yellow squash, patty pan, and other squash seeds from late spring well into June for a summer harvest.

 Starting Seeds

-You can also start the seeds directly in the ground anytime from Memorial Day up until mid-July.
+You can also start the seeds directly in the ground anytime from your last frost date up until July in many northeast areas for a late summer and fall harvest.
 Just follow the directions on your seed packet for exact dates, planting depth, and more.
+The soil temperature should be around 70 degrees before you plant the seeds or transplant them.

-Don’t want to deal with seeds?
-You can usually find young zucchini and yellow squash plants at a local greenhouse.
+If you don’t want to deal with seeds, you can usually find young zucchini and yellow squash plants at a local greenhouse.

-The traditional method for growing summer squash is in hills – you plant 3-4 seeds or seedlings in a hill with 2 inches of space between each.
+The traditional method for growing summer squash in the garden is in hills – you plant 3-4 seeds or 2-3 seedlings in a hill with at least 2 inches of space between each.
 The hills themselves should be about 6 feet apart.
-If hills aren’t feasible for your garden, you can also plant them in a row with 3-6 feet between each squash plant (and 3-6 feet away from any neighbor vegetables, as well).
+If hills aren’t feasible for your garden, you can also plant them in a row with 3-6 feet between each squash plant (and 3-6 feet away from any nearby plants, as well).

 Before planting, consider adding a thin layer of compost or rotted manure to the area and till it in.
-The plants enjoy fertilizer.
+The plants enjoy fertile soil with plenty of organic matter worked in, since they’re heavy feeders.

 Proper Care